 Why is a health care directive important?
 A directive ensures that health care wishes are followed if you become physically or mentally incapacitated and are unable to communicate your health care choices to your attending physician.

 How to Make a Health Care Directive

 There are certain requirements a directive must meet to be legal.
-They are:

 With a valid directive, previously called a “living will” or “health care power of attorney,” you can appoint an agent to make medical decisions for you if you are unable to make them yourself due to illness or injury.
 Your agent must follow any specific instructions you include in your directive.

 It is common to appoint a spouse, child, another family member, or close friend to act as a health care agent.
 Ultimately, your agent should be someone you trust with making the medical decision on your behalf.

 Your instructions may address other topics, including:

 - The name of alternative agents in case your first choice is unavailable.
 You may also name joint agents.